-If you have gas cookers, fires and/or heaters in your accommodation, you should get an audible carbon monoxide alarm which complies with BS EN 50291.
 These can be bought in hardware shops or DIY stores.
 Make sure gas appliances are checked every year by an engineer who is registered with the Gas Safe Register (formerly CORGI).
-More advice can be found at www.hse.gov.uk/gas/gas-safe-register-campaign.htm

-- If you live in rented accommodation, ask your landlord or landlady to have cookers, fires and heaters checked.
-They are required by law to show you the most recent safety certificate. - Whenever you go out, turn off gas and electrical appliances, such as the cooker, television and iron (but not the refrigerator).
+More advice can be found at www.hse.gov.uk/gas/gas-safe-register-campaign.htm - Whenever you go out, turn off gas and electrical appliances, such as the cooker, television and iron (but not the refrigerator).